TSmolders/mtc-terraform-course/README.md

-# Code for a Terraform course
+# Code for a Terraform course: "More Than Certified in Terraform 2025"